rawfoxDE/wsc/README.md

 # wsc
 wine source control
+--

-This bash script will download the needed files and is able to compile a wow64 build of Vanilla Wine.
+This bash script will download the needed files and is able to build Wine in different modes.
-It also can rebase the wine vanilla source to the actual wine staging version, inject all staging patches and built it.

 Concept:
+--
 The incredible modularity of the wine sources give a lot of options to reach a good working wine core that can serve all the certain prefixes for your best gaming experience with Windows games on Linux, using wine.
 Out of experience, a wow64 build of wine has the most flexibility when it comes to handle the different modes like 32bit, 64bit, DX7,8,9,10,11, WinXP to Windows10 so i've been exclusivly focusing that build type, Windows on Windows64.